jdmendoza/jdmendoza.github.io/README.md

-# Data Analysis Repository
+# Data Science Repository by Danny Mendoza

-This repository holds various data science projects I have worked on.
-Here are project descriptions and any accompanying documentation:
+This is my portfolio of data science projects.
+For each project there is a link to the GitHub repo, a short project description and any accompanying documentation:

 ---
 ## **Data Exploration Projects**